Shareholder Agreement Solicitors

 - In all cases your matter will be run by a partner and juniors will be kept in the background.

-Uses of a shareholders agreement
+Good reasons you need a shareholders agreement

-Different companies will have different reasons for implementing a shareholders’ agreement.
+Different companies will have different reasons for implementing a shareholders agreement.
 Based on past experience we see the most common uses as including:

-- Creating the rights of shareholders
+- Setting out the rights of shareholders

 - Managing the compulsory transfer of shares